deoRH/deoRH/README.md

 - 👀 I’m interested in become good Quality Assurance Tester
 - 🌱 I’m currently learning how to use Github
 - 💞️ I’m looking to collaborate on many people that can help me
-- 📫 How to reach me to my linkedin
+- 📫 How to reach me to my Linkedin (https://www.linkedin.com/in/deo-rino-hendro/)

 <!---
 deoRH/deoRH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.